dylanhogg/awesome-python/README.md

 ⭐ 1,593

 ## GIS
-Geospatial libraries: raster and vector data formats, interactive mapping and visualisation, computing frameworks for processing images, projections etc.
+Geospatial libraries: raster and vector data formats, interactive mapping and visualisation, computing frameworks for processing images, projections.

 1. <a href="https://github.com/domlysz/blendergis">domlysz/</a><b><a href="https://github.com/domlysz/blendergis">BlenderGIS</a></b>
 Blender addons to make the bridge between Blender and geographic data